Dazlarus/RooCode_SpecKit_StarterKit/README.md

 - **Go Enterprise** for complete development lifecycles

 **Roo Code** will automatically handle the complex coordination between Spec Kit's structured approach and your development needs, so you can focus on building great software!

+## Contributing to the Community 🚀

+Found something that could be improved?
+Have a suggestion for a new mode or workflow enhancement?
+This Starter Kit thrives on community contributions!
+Feel free to:

+- Report issues or suggestions in your project discussions
+- Share your experiences with different configurations
+- Propose enhancements for better Spec Kit + Roo Code integration
+- Help other developers get started with structured development workflows

 Have fun building with **Spec Kit + Roo Code**! 🚀